 2025 in Review: A few topics shared this year

-In August, Real Estate Commission staff advised that constant use of digital tools in real estate like emails, AI-generated listings, scheduling apps, and nonstop notifications can lead to “digital burnout,” with stress, fatigue, reduced focus, and a loss of personal connection.
-Staff recommends simple strategies to avoid this: set clear boundaries and “offline” times, customize notifications, use automation thoughtfully, and prioritize real human interaction, keeping technology as a tool, not a source of constant pressure.
+In August, we noted that constant use of digital tools in real estate like emails, AI-generated listings, scheduling apps, and nonstop notifications can lead to “digital burnout,” with stress, fatigue, reduced focus, and a loss of personal connection.
+Simple strategies to avoid this include: setting clear boundaries and “offline” times, customizing notifications, using automation thoughtfully, and prioritizing real human interaction, keeping technology as a tool, not a source of constant pressure.

 In November, an article cautioned about the limits of AI in real estate.
 While AI tools can be incredibly useful, they should never be relied upon for facts or legal advice, as outputs can be inaccurate or outdated.
 Brokers are urged to avoid careless use, such as letting AI generate listing descriptions without reviewing or uploading confidential client data.
 AI can’t replace professional judgment—brokers must always verify and apply their expertise when using these tools.